 The Town has been able to complete several projects and move others along in order to address the continuing uncertain economic environment by implementing several strategic initiatives aimed at permitting the Town to take advantage of even slightly improved economic conditions.
 Throughout recent years, the Town has endeavored to support its residents and maintain community service levels predominantly without increasing costs to the Town.
-The Town is happy to report that, to a large extent, its efforts toward fiscal responsibility have been well founded and successful.
+In 2022 the town completed a one-block curb/gutter/sidewalk/paving project in the 200 block of Pine St. Project needs were curtailed in 2022 due to several lawsuits that are drawing heavily on our annual revenues.